Balurghat: Railway

-Trains connecting Balurghat to Kolkata directly include Sealdah Balurghat express, Tebhaga Express and Howrah–Balurghat Bi-Weekly Express.
+Trains connecting Balurghat to Kolkata directly include Sealdah-Balurghat express, Tebhaga Express and Howrah-Balurghat Express.
 Train services also connect Balurghat to Siliguri in the north through Balurghat-Siliguri Intercity Express.
 Balurghat is also connected to Malda through Balurghat-Malda Court Passenger Train.
 Besides, Balurghat-Nabadwip Dham Express connects Nabadwip with Balurghat.
+Since 2024, the Farakka Express is running from Balurghat to New Delhi and upto Bathinda which eventually connect the city with the National Capital Region of India.
+In 2025, SMVT Bengaluru–Balurghat Express have been started from Balurghat to Bengaluru via Kharagpur, Bhubaneswar and Perambur (near Chennai) which connects the city to South India via the East Coast.